 Key differences between SEP IRAs and SIMPLE IRAs

-While the SEP IRA and SIMPLE IRA look a lot like traditional 401(k) programs, they differ in important respects from that as well as from each other.
-Both programs are set up by employers on behalf of their employees and have similar distribution rules as a traditional IRA.
+While the SEP IRA and SIMPLE IRA look a lot like 401(k) programs, they differ in important respects from that as well as from each other.
+Both programs are set up by employers on behalf of their employees and have similar distribution rules as a traditional or Roth IRA.